Madhumitha2001/MPPT/README.md

 How to run?

-Open mpptbuckboostpando.mdl, mpptbuckboostIC.mdl file with MATLAB/Simulink, set the configuration parameters as

-Type  : fixed step,

-Solver:discrete and run the simulation.

-Click on the scope to have a graphical view.
+Open mpptbuckboostpando.mdl, mpptbuckboostIC.mdl file with MATLAB/Simulink, set the configuration parameters as Type  : fixed step,       Solver:discrete and run the simulation, Click on the scope to have a graphical view.

 Working of simulation